God Shed His Grace on Thee

 Thy liberty in law!”

 “May God thy gold refine,

 Each of those refrains is not a statement of what has happened or what is in place.
 “God shed his grace on thee” isn’t something that God already did; those are wishes.
 Plaintive pleas.

 We’re looking for grace.
 We need our flaws to be mended.
 We should share the succors of our successes.

 This is a great journey that we’re on, and we share the road.
 In so doing, we owe one another the best of what we have to offer, regardless of circumstances.

 We should practice being gracious.

-Particularly to those whom we’ve delivered a setback.
+Particularly to those to whom we’ve delivered a setback.
 Because we are not enemies, but friends.

 Thanks, and I’ll see you on the Internet.

 Be sure to check the follow-up entry about how to concede.